SchulzLab/SOS/README.md

 	```

 ## Config file
-The config.txt should have the following configuration
+The config.txt has the following configuration
 ```
+## Config file for the execution of SOS.
+All parameters are required unless otherwise stated
+##For more information about the parameters, please refer to the manual/readme files of the individual algorithm

 #General Parameters
 input: path to read files.
 Multiple files should be combined into one file
 outdir: path to the output directory